Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - **USE_SD**.
 Well, if you refuse to record your art because art is ephemeral.
 Joke part, useful to boot without SD card module attached for debugging purposes.
 - **USE_EXTREME_OVERCLOCK** allows multiplying the clock frequency by a factor of 2.
 Use at your own risks.
 - **USE_SNEAK_MODE** disable LEDS in recording mode.

-Options are cumulatives, it is for example possible to record dithered HDR images at fixed exposure without display in night mode.
-Yes, it would be a mess.

 # Minimal parts